buildpacks/docs/content/docs/reference/config/builder-config.md

 ### Supported archives

-Currently, when specifying a URI to a buildpack or lifecycle, `tar`, `tgz`, or `docker://` URIs are supported.
+Currently, when specifying a URI to a buildpack or lifecycle, you can use `tar`, `tgz`, or `docker://`.

 [builder]: /docs/for-platform-operators/concepts/builder
 [lifecycle]: /docs/for-platform-operators/concepts/lifecycle